fnumilat/About-Page/README.md

 # About-Page
-This page is giving basic information about Fnu Milat
+Created this web-page to provide some personal information about myself.